 How to improve your FICO score

 For many people, the next most important step is to work on their credit utilization rate.
 That means paying down debt, and possibly increasing credit limits to improve your total debt to available credit ratio.
 An oft-cited rule of thumb is that 30% utilization is the threshold of a good credit score.
-However, it’s best to keep your balances as low as possible, and pay them off in full each month if possible.
+It’s best to keep your balances as low as possible, however, and pay them off in full each month if possible.

 You may want to improve your credit mix if you currently only have one type of credit.
-You don’t have to buy anything that you wouldn’t otherwise, or necessarily pay interest expense.
+You don’t have to buy anything that you wouldn’t otherwise, or necessarily pay interest.
 For example, if you only have a mortgage loan, you could open one credit card account and pay it off every month to improve your credit mix.

 Finally, you’ll want to avoid closing your oldest accounts or adding too many new ones to preserve a lengthy credit history.
 And don’t apply for new credit right before you want your FICO score to be at its best.

 If your FICO score is lower than you’d like, don’t take it personally.
 If you’re young or haven’t had credit accounts for very long, a low score is not your fault.
 Even if your credit score is low due to financial missteps, you can always start to build a better score today.

 The FICO score is based on data and formulas.
 By knowing what one is and how it’s calculated, you can take steps to improve your own FICO score, so you get the credit you deserve.